Real root finding for low rank linear matrices: Dimension of Lagrange systems

 \section{Dimension of Lagrange systems}

 The goal of this Section is to prove Proposition \ref{prop:dimension}.
-This will be done in Section \ref{subsec:proof}.
-Before that, we give a local description of the incidence variety and of the Lagrange system and we provide intermediate results.
+We first need to give a local description of the incidence variety $\setV_r$ and of the solution set $\setZ(A,U,w)$ of the Lagrange system $\ell(A,U,w)$.